-It’s National Puppy Day!
-And whether you plan to adopt a puppy, or already live with a cute puppy-kid, it’s important to know the top puppy proofing tips to save dog lives.
+March 23 is National Puppy Day!
+But when you have a puppy, every day is puppy day, with puppy proofing a requirement.
+Whether you plan to adopt a puppy, or already live with a cute puppy-kid, it’s important to know the top puppy proofing tips to save dog lives.
 Loving a puppy goes beyond teaching them where and when to potty.
 When Shadow-Pup showed up at our house, we revisited all the must-know puppy issues!

-If you know someone with a new furry wonder, I hope you’ll consider “gifting” them with all the info they need with a copy of COMPLETE PUPPY CARE.
+If you know someone with a new furry wonder, I hope you’ll consider “gifting” them with all the info they need with a copy of my book COMPLETE PUPPY CARE.

 WHAT IS PUPPY PROOFING?

 Puppy proofing is the canine version of human baby-proofing when a new bundle of joy arrives.
 It’s vital you know how to puppy proof your home and yard.
 Puppies explore their world with nose pokes, paw pounces, and chewing everything within reach throughout their development stages.

 For your new puppy, everything is a potential game.
 He uses his mouth the way infants reach out and grab.
 So tug-games with the curtains or your underwear, keep-away when he steals your wallet, un-planting the potted palm or eating poisonous plants, and nosey sniffs of the candle flame get him in trouble.
 Depending on your puppy’s temperament, he could really push your buttons!